Skip to main content

 Additionally, I always like mentioning the kind of mentality we’re looking for—someone who is quite entrepreneurial and proactive.

-Being remote comes with less micromanagement (usually), but that means there’s a lot of work to be done under your own supervision.
+Being remote comes with less micromanagement (usually), but that means there’s a lot of work to be done independently.

-For more on writing job descriptions, check out my article: how to write zinger job descriptions.
+For more on writing job descriptions, check out my article: how to write a job description.

 Job posting